panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 There are important concepts you must understand to be able to code.
 Such crucial concepts are data types, variables, functions, scope, closures.
 Mastering these concepts is a must.

-This post explains in-depth, but step by step, what a scope is in JavaScript.
+This post explains in-depth, but step by step, what scope is in JavaScript.

 ```toc
 ```